Keibert Ruiz Player Props: Nationals vs. Marlins

 Keibert Ruiz At The Plate

-- Ruiz has eight doubles, eight home runs and 15 walks while hitting .244.
+- Ruiz is batting .239 with eight doubles, eight home runs and 15 walks.

-- Ruiz has picked up a hit in 58.2% of his 55 games this season, with multiple hits in 25.5% of them.
+- Ruiz has picked up a hit in 32 of 56 games this season, with multiple hits 14 times.

-- In 38.2% of his games this season, Ruiz has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.
+- In 21 games this season (37.5%), Ruiz has picked up an RBI, and in five of those games (8.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.